Events

 Listening for flushes

-In some cases the application might want to register a distinct flush listener.
-This can also be accomplished using the onFlushed()
+Application might want to register a distinct callback for FLUSHDB and FLUSHALL events.
+This can be accomplished using the onFlushed() method:

 Listening for invalidations

-In some cases the application might want to register one or more distinct invalidation listeners.
-This can also be accomplished using the onInvalidated()
+Application may want to register one or more distinct invalidation listeners.
+This also be accomplished using the onInvalidated() method:

 $relay->onInvalidated(